No matter how busy we are, we still want to carve out family time together.

 Though having strangers in the house felt awkward at first, they ended up sharing a lovely Christmas meal together.
 It was just something she felt she had to do, says Eunice.

-Last year, the family helped at their church’s Christmas outreach programme where volunteers organised small parties in homes at Chinatown.
+Once, the family helped at their church’s Christmas outreach programme where volunteers organised small parties in homes at Chinatown.

 “We would ask residents if they would open up their homes and we would provide everything for the party.
 These are the homes that the church regularly reached out to, so we already knew them because they see us once a month,” explains Alvin.